kboytron/SolarEnergyViz.tech/README.md

-# huiowa24Engie
+# HackUIowa 2023

-Project for UIowa Hackathon 2023
+Engie challenge with sprinkes of GitHub, DevOps, and WebDev.